koter84/HomeAssistant_Blueprints_Update/README.md

 when you enable the auto_update setting you get a persistent notification that it was updated which won't get dismissed automatically.

 to actually update the blueprints, run `./blueprints_update.sh --update` and add `--file` with the file-path to update just a single blueprint, use `--file self` to update just the script.
+The full commands are also in the notification, for easy copy-pasting.

 for more verbose logging, use `--debug`